Keno/julia-wasm/README.md

  - `rebuild_js.sh` which will rebuild just the wasm parts and dump it into the website/ directory which is a hacked up copy of https://github.com/vtjnash/JuliaWebRepl.jl

+# Try it out

+There's two ways to try out the current state of the wasm port without building anything yourself.
+1. An instance of the Web REPL hosted at https://keno.github.io/julia-wasm/website/repl.htm
+2. Using the iodide IDE plugin (see https://extremely-alpha.iodide.io/notebooks/225/ to get started).

+Both use a pre-built version that it regularly pushed to this repo.
+However, to save space it may be a few days out of date.
+Please note that this is an extremely early alpha and many things are likely (and known) to be broken.

 # To get started
 First install the emscripten SDK, then
 ```